On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Mathematical Preliminaries

-\end{remark} \begin{remark} The above definition of scales of Hilbert spaces is canonically associated with the particular Hamiltonian with time-dependent domain.
+\item Notice that the canonical pairing is a continuous extension of the scalar product and it does not depend on $t$. \end{enumerate} \end{remark} \begin{remark} The above definition of scales of Hilbert spaces is canonically associated with the particular Hamiltonian with time-dependent domain.
 However, whenever one has a densely and continuously embedded Hilbert space $i:\H^+\to\H$, one can canonically construct a scale of Hilbert spaces associated with it \cite{Berezanskii1968}. \end{remark}

-\begin{definition} A \emph{unitary propagator} is a two-parameter family of unitary operators $U(t,s)$, $s,t\in\R$ that satisfies: \begin{enumerate}[label=\textit{(\roman*)},nosep,leftmargin=*] \item $U(t,s)U(s,r)= U( t , r)$ for all $t,s,r\in \R$; \item $U(t,t)= \mathbb{I}$ for all $t\in \R$; \item $t,s\mapsto\,U(t,s)$ is jointly strongly continuous in $t$ and $s$. \end{enumerate} \end{definition} Next we introduce several notions of solutions of the Schrödinger equation.
+\begin{definition} A \emph{unitary propagator} is a two-parameter family of unitary operators $U(t,s)$, $s,t\in\R$ that satisfies: \begin{enumerate}[label=\textit{(\roman*)},nosep,leftmargin=*] \item $U(t,s)U(s,r)= U( t , r)$ {for all $t,s,r\in \R$}; \item $U(t,t)= \mathbb{I}$ {for all $t\in \R$}; \item ${t,s\mapsto\,}U(t,s)$ is jointly strongly continuous in $t$ and $s$. \end{enumerate} \end{definition} Next we introduce several notions of solutions of the Schrödinger equation.

-\begin{definition} Let $I\subset\R$ be a compact interval and $H(t)$, $t\in I$, be a time-dependent Hamiltonian.
+\begin{definition} Let $I\subset\R$ be an interval and $H(t)$, $t\in I$, be a time-dependent Hamiltonian.
 Consider the equation